Information for Applicants

 - A writing sample: Your writing sample should exemplify your ability to research and write, and your potential to do so at the graduate level.

-- Three letters of recommendation: It is best if your letter writers can speak directly to your academic and scholarly abilities and potential.
+- Three letters of recommendation: It is best if your letter writers can speak directly to your academic and scholarly abilities and potential; thus, it is highly advisable to use former professors as your letter writers.

 - For international applicants: Proof of English proficiency is required.
 The minimum recommended TOEFL score is 79 on the internet exam, or 550 on the paper exam.
 There are exceptions to the exam requirement, which are listed at Office of Global Education's website.